Susan Metcalfe Casals

-Susan Metcalfe Casals (1878 – 1959) was an American mezzo-soprano who married Pau Casals, the cellist.
+Susan Metcalfe Casals (1878 – 1959) was an American mezzo-soprano who married renowned cellist Pau Casals.
 She was highly respected in Lieder and concert recital.

 Origins

 She was born Susan S. Metcalfe in 1878 in Florence, Italy, the daughter of Dr. Frank J. Metcalfe, a Manhattan, New York City physician.
 Her mother was Helene, a prominent member of New Rochelle, New York society.
 In later years Dr Metcalfe practised in Florence, Italy, and Susan was born there in 1878 and educated in Conservatories in Italy and France.
-She also had a brother Louis and a sister Helen Frances Metcalfe (b.
+She also had a brother Louis and sisters Marie and Helen Frances Metcalfe (b.
 1880), who married the American socialist architect Herman Kobbé.

-She also had another sister, Marie.

 Connection with Pablo Casals

 As a recitalist, Susan Casals made her debut in New York in 1897 and gave few, but very select recitals each year.
 In 1904 she met the cellist Pablo Casals, gave a recital with him (Casals accompanying her at the piano), and briefly developed a 'fervid' friendship, which however was abated when Casals established his close relationship with Guilhermina Suggia in 1906.
 In 1908 Metcalfe embarked on a European tour during which she sang for the British royal family.
 As the Suggia relationship became strained, Metcalfe and Casals corresponded.
 They met again after Casals had given a concert in Berlin, and were married on April 4, 1914, at New Rochelle.
 After this they moved together to Europe.
 The marriage lasted until 1928, when they were formally separated, but they did not divorce until 1957.